 Most banks offer students a Girokonto free of fees or charges.
 Before opening an account, you should inquire if any fees apply and how much they are.
 They may vary from bank to bank.
 Some banks charge fees for a Girokonto from their customers who are over the age of 25, regardless of whether they are students or not.

 For more information on and a comparison of current accounts, please visit:

 Within approximately one week after having opened a bank account, you will receive your EC card and your PIN.
+For security reasons, they will be sent to you separately.
 With this card it is possible to withdraw money, free of charge, from an ATM of any branch of your bank company in Germany.
 Ask for partner bank companies whose ATMs you can also use without paying an extra charge.
 Of course you can also withdraw money from any ATM of other banks, but they usually charge approx. €2.50 – €5.00.

 Most ATMs worldwide will accept your card, too (maestro symbol).

-Until you have received your new bank card in Ulm/Neu-Ulm, it is possible to withdraw money at the counter of your branch office.
+Until you receive your new bank card in Ulm/Neu-Ulm, it is possible to withdraw money at the counter of your branch office.

 Account statements (Kontoauszüge)

 In each bank branch there is a machine, usually located near the ATM, called Kontoauszugsdrucker.
 As soon as you have received your bank card, you can use it to print out bank statements at your bank.
 You should do so at least every four weeks to keep track of your balance and to avoid the costs for getting your bank statements sent to you via mail.

 Instead of writing cheques, bills are paid by electronic money transfers.
 Since the Single Euro Payments Area (SEPA)-transfer has been introduced in Europe, you need two numbers in order to transfer money to another account within the European Union: